Apparent inconsistency between Streda formula and Hall conductivity in reentrant integer quantum anomalous Hall effect in twisted MoTe$_2$: VHS driven transition

-We now focus on the transition near $\nu = -0.75$, at sufficiently large $D$ or $B$ where the superconductivity is suppressed~\cite{xu_signatures_2025} and does not obscure the phase boundary between the RIQAH1 phase and the putative valley unpolarized metal.
-As shown in Fig.~\ref{fig:DOS}, the single-particle density of states (DOS) in the valley unpolarized metal exhibits a VHS close to $\nu = -0.75$, potentially triggering a Stoner instability~\cite{Stoner:1938}.
-The VHS and the associated Fermi surface topology change may also explain the experimentally observed sign reversal in $\rho_{xy}$~\cite{Kim:2016,Kokkinis:2022} across $\nu = -0.75$ at high magnetic fields~\cite{xu_signatures_2025}.
+We then calculate the single-particle density of states (DOS) using Eqs.
+(3) and (4) of Ref.~\cite{mao_transfer_2024} along with the continuum parameters there.
+We further make the assumption of a valley unpolarized metal.
+This is displayed in Fig.~\ref{fig:DOS}(a), where it can be seen that the DOS in the valley unpolarized metal exhibits a VHS at $\nu = -0.83$, potentially triggering a Stoner instability~\cite{Stoner:1938}.
+Figure~\ref{fig:DOS}(b) displays the experimentally observed resistivity from Ref.~\cite{xu_signatures_2025} at a high enough field to suppress the SC phase; the peak in the resistivity is indeed very close to the single-particle VHS as indicated by the dotted orange line on both subfigures.
+We note the VHS and the associated Fermi-surface topology change may also explain the experimentally observed sign reversal in $\rho_{xy}$~\cite{Kim:2016,Kokkinis:2022} across $\nu = -0.75$ at high magnetic fields~\cite{xu_signatures_2025}.